howl0893/howl0893.github.io/README.md

 VITE_BASE_PATH=/
 ```

-If EmailJS is not configured, the UI shows a failure toast.
-The footer `mailto:` link appears only when `VITE_CONTACT_EMAIL` is configured.

-Create one EmailJS template for the contact form.
+`VITE_BASE_PATH=/` is correct for `https://howl0893.github.io/` and custom domains.
+Use `/repo-name/` only for a GitHub Pages project site under a repository path.

+## Contact Form

+The contact page sends email through EmailJS.
 The app sends these template variables:

-- `title` (`Website contact`)
+- `title`
 - `name`
 - `email`
 - `reply_to`